Herzallah15/Simplified-Wick-Contractions/README.md

-# ⭐ Wick Contractions ⭐
+# ⭐ WICK CONTRACTIONS ⭐

 The Wick contractions are obtaiend by: Wick_Contractions(Sink, Source).